ros-mobile-robots/ros-mobile-robots.github.io/docs/rpi-setup.md

 RTL8821cu 	USB 	0bda:c811 	Realtek 	WEP WPA WPA2
 ```

-For it the instructions `https://github.com/brektrou/rtl8821CU` repository can be used to install the driver.
+For it the instructions in the [`https://github.com/brektrou/rtl8821CU`](https://github.com/brektrou/rtl8821CU) repository can be used to install the driver.

+!!! warning
+    These instructions are specifically for the Realtek (id c811) USB wifi dongle.
+In case you use another USB dongle it might work directly or there exists
+    a ubuntu package.
+In general try to use Google for instructions on how to install.
+    The following is only an example on what might be needed to get the driver  working.

 After cloning this package, the Makefile needs to be adapted to work for the Raspberry Pi 4B:

 ```